rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.2.13.1 =
+= 3.3 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update po files
+Bug fixes and UI changes

 == Sponsors ==